Foundation / Corporation

 Oklahoma Center for Adult Stem Cell Research (OCASCR)

-Grants to Oklahoma investigators associated with universities, research institutions, and private industries for activities related to biomedical research.
-Eligible uses of funds include research projects, travel, equipment, education, and technology.
+Grants to Oklahoma investigators affiliated with institutions of higher education, research institutions, and private industries for activities related to biomedical research.
+Funding is intended for research studies, travel, equipment, education, and technology.
 Research topics must be related to regenerative medicine and adult stem cells.

 Types of grants: